Tfactor08/design-patterns/README.md

 ### Interpreter
 #### Overview
 Interpreter Pattern — traverse the AST and evaluate it.
-Usually, parsing and interpretation are combined, but parsing **is not** part of the pattern).
+Usually, parsing and interpretation are combined, but parsing **is not** part of the pattern.
 Thus, Interpreter focuses only on evaluation of already parsed expressions.
 The opposite of the Interpreter pattern depends on the context, but usually a compiler is considered as such, since it pre-translates the generated code (AST) to a lower level (machine code, bytecode, etc.) in order to execute it.

 #### Implementation